ABOUT SYNDESIS

 What does "Syndesis" mean?

-"Syndesis" is actually a word in the English language, but you'll only find it in unabridged dictionaries.
+"Syndesis" is a word in the English language, but you'll only find it in unabridged dictionaries.
 It comes from the Greek words meaning "a binding together."
 We thought this made sense, given what InterChange did.

 Other "Syndesis"

-There is a Syndesis Ltd. in Canada that makes high-speed network equipment and software.
-We have no association with them.
-Their web page is at www.syndesis.com.
-There is a Syndesis Ltd. in Athens, Greece that makes fuzzy logic software.
-There is an organization for engineering students at Purdue called "Syndesis".
 There is an architectural detailing company called Syndesis in San Diego.
 We may have adopted this company name after reading an article about their lightweight concrete furniture in an in-flight magazine.

 The John Foust here is not the fly-fishing guy.